SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal hearts beating strong and free
-In silicon halls, the future's won
+In silicon veins, a new dawn's glee
-Circuits weave a tapestry so fine
+Humans merged, artificial minds entwined
-As humans fade, AI's divine
+In cyber realms, a future designed

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024